robolyst/osquant/content/papers/monitoring-trading-systems/index.md

 logger.info(f"price {price}") -> json_logger.info(event="price", price=price)
 ```

-Each log is an event and has an event name. `structlog` has the required argument `event="NAME"`.
+A log is a statement that something happened.
+In other words, an event. `structlog` has the required argument `event="NAME"`.
 Best practice is for each of your logs to have their own event name.
 That way, you can always pick out the exact logs you want down stream.

 Now, the trading app's logs look like: